bcgov/aps-infra-platform/documentation/how-to/sdx-upgrades.md

 ---
-title: "P2P Gateway Pattern Upgrades"
+title: "Connection Gateway Patterns"
 ---

 Gateway patterns for peer-to-peer will have different rules over time around how they should be configured.
 This page describes the rules for each policy release.

-As new feature like token exchange, dpop, and policy enforcement engine get added, there will be a new policy version describing what is required for a connection between systems.

-## Releases
+## **SDX.R0.00**

-### SDX.R0.00
+This policy makes all controls/upgrades optional - it only opens up the connection between the two subsystems.
+This will be used in development only.
+Test and production will require certain controls to be configured in a particular way.

-#### sdx-p2p-consumer.r1
+### sdx-p2p-consumer.r1

 - following parameters MUST be set: `conn_id`, `client_id`, `service_id`
 - following parameters MAY be set: `tls_verify`, `upgrades`, `rg_override`
-- `rg_override` can be `subsystem` (the RG that the client subsystem is associated with) or `pzgw` (Privacy Zone Gateway)
+- `rg_override` can be `subsystem` (the RG that the client subsystem is associated with) or `pzgw` (A public-facing RG for handling token requirements, such as token exchange and policy enforcement)

 | Parameter     | Type               | Rule                          |
 | ------------- | ------------------ | ----------------------------- |